Gudmund Taksdal Kongshavn

-Gudmund Taksdal Kongshavn (born 23 January 1991) is a Norwegian former football goalkeeper.
+Gudmund Taksdal Kongshavn (born 23 January 1991) is a Norwegian football goalkeeper, who plays for Tromsdalen.

 He was born in Oslo, moved with his family to Bergen as a small child and played for IL Varegg before joining Vålerenga's youth team ahead of the 2008 season.
 He made his Norwegian Premier League debut on 26 July 2009 against Odd Grenland; despite not even being considered a part of the senior squad at the time.
 Before the 2015 season he signed a contract for Tromsø.
 Before the 2020 season he signed for Aalesund.

 In February 2021, he signed a contract with Liga I side Dinamo București.
 In June 2021 Kongshavn decide to retire to spend time with family and work for the organization MOT.

+In August 2022, although he had actually stopped, he signed a contract with Tromsdalen UIL in PostNord-ligaen.